 Note: Available only for 7 series D-PHY RX configuration.

-• Enable deskew sequence detection logic: This parameter is used to Enable the Deskew Detection logic and when deskew packet is received DPHY does the eye centering between clock to data.
+• Enable deskew sequence detection logic: This parameter is used to enable the deskew detection logic.
+When a deskew packet is received, D-PHY does the eye centering between clock and data.